Jill Duggar Accused Of Sharing Transphobic Instagram Post That Earns Anna Duggar’s Approval

 “Let’s talk about the last one.
 What IF they aren’t glad to be the gender they were born as?
 Then what?
 Do you disown them?
 Shame them?” another critic asked the former Counting On star.

-Jill’s post likely surprised some of her Instagram followers because she mostly uses social media to share innocuous family photos with her fans; it’s her husband who stirs up controversy by attacking teenage transgender girls on Twitter.
+Jill’s post likely surprised some of her Instagram followers because she mostly uses social media to share innocuous family photos with her fans; it’s her husband who stirs up controversy by reportedly attacking teenage transgender girls on Twitter.
 Derick Dillard has repeatedly misgendered 17-year-old transgender activist Jazz Jennings by referring to her as “him,” and he tweeted that her TLC reality show I Am Jazz “follows a non-reality.”

 No matter how much controversy Jill and Derick cause with their social media posts, they always have plenty of supporters who step in to defend them.
 Some fans argued that Jill’s recent post wasn’t transphobic because there’s nothing wrong with praying that a child doesn’t grow up as a member of a community that is often marginalized and discriminated against.
 Anna Duggar also stepped in to show her support for Jill’s prayer card by informing her Instagram followers where they can get their hands on similar materials.